papaia/dadbot/README.md

 ### Fields

-`ignore` - An array of guild IDs to not reply in
+`ignoredGuilds` - An array of guild IDs to not reply in

 `token` - Your bot token